CARINA COSTOM

 NOTES FROM THE PARENTING UNDERBELLY

-A collection of stories, fables and poems with prints and commentaries based on 100 intimate interviews set in the West Kootenay region of BC, Canada.
+A collection of stories, fables and poems with prints and commentaries based on 100 intimate interviews set in the West Kootenays of BC, Canada.

 Carina Costom